What Is an Exponential Moving Average (EMA) in Trading?

 The exponential MA can help you identify support and resistance levels.
 When the line is below the price in an upward trend, it serves as support, and when it is above the price in a downward trend, it serves as resistance.

-If it has been acting as support for the price, you could buy when it reaches the line in the expectation that it will rebound and move higher.
-Conversely, if the EMA acts as resistance, you can sell the asset when it reaches the line expecting the price to bounce off the EMA.
+If it has been acting as support for the price, you could buy when the price reaches the line believing that it will rebound and move higher.
+Conversely, if the EMA acts as resistance, you can sell the asset when the price reaches the line, expecting the price to bounce off the EMA.

 The chart shows a price initially rebounding off the EMA as resistance.
 This is followed by the point at which the price rises above the resistance level, with the line becoming a support level at which the price bounces off.